 - What's your role?

-- What advice would you give to someone wanting to break into PR?
+- What advice would you give someone wanting to work in charity comms?